Scheduled MonumentsEnglandLock up and market cross on the green

 What is Lock up and market cross on the green?

-The lock-up and market cross on the green is a pair of structures located in Wiltshire that served essential functions in the administration and commerce of their community.
+The lock up and market cross on the green is a pair of structures located in Wiltshire, representing important elements of village infrastructure and commerce.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019736.

 Who is responsible for protecting Lock up and market cross on the green?